 | exception | Requires review before release/retry | reason, last known status, assigned owner, next action timestamp | payments ops |

 Step 3 Make retries idempotent by design.
-A replay should resolve the existing payout by idempotency key and return current state, not create a new outbound transfer unless you intentionally moved it to a retryable exception state.
+A replay in your system should resolve to the existing payout by idempotency key and return current state, not create a new outbound transfer unless you intentionally moved it to a retryable exception state.

 Step 4 Handle scale with item-level batch control.
 Bulk or batch payments are a listed SPEI use case, so model batches as containers of individual payouts, each with its own status and traceability.
 A batch can be mostly successful while a subset moves to exception.